 A clear and straight forward story

 Gather all the facts before crafting the narrative.
-Include context, reason, outcome for people, the business and customers.
-Ideally you should build on the story you’ve already been telling.
+Include context, reason, the outcome for people, the business, and customers.
+Ideally, you should build on the story you’ve already been telling.

 Prepare all your material from one story and Q&A pack.
 Tailor the messages for employees, TU, customers, media, social media, suppliers and partners.
 Decide if your media plan is to be reactive or proactive and don’t forget the best external approach is often not to speak.